matthieumeo/cookiecutter-pyxu/README.md

 ### Create your documentation

-Documentation generation is not included in this template.
-We recommend following the getting started guides for one of the following documentation generation tools:

-1. [Sphinx]
-2. [MkDocs]
-3. [JupyterBook]
+The documentation generation is generated with [Sphinx], based on the [Pydata-Sphinx-Theme].
+You can edit the `docs/index.rst` file to add your own documentation.

 ## Summary of the features